obold0622/CEHv11/modules/1-Introduction.md

   - **Post-Assessment** - Reports & conclusions
 - Types
   - **Black Box** - Done without any knowledge of the system or network.
-  - **White Box** - When the attacker have complete knowledge of the system provided by the owner/target.
+  - **White Box** - When the attacker has complete knowledge of the system provided by the owner/target.
   - **Gray Box** - When the attacker has some knowledge of the system and/or network

 ## <u>Law Categories</u>